mahtab2003/Xera/Setup-Guide.md

 - **Forum URL:** URL of your forum, including https://.
 - **Alert Email:** Your hosting email to receive ticket replies and notifications of new tickets.
 - **Host Status:** Option to enable or disable your hosting.
 - **Records per Page:** Number of records displayed per page for accounts, SSL certificates, tickets, or ticket replies.
-Recommended setting for free hosting is 5, based on your server's capacity.
+The recommended setting for free hosting is 5, based on your server's capacity.

 ## MyOwnFreeHost Integration (Important):
 1. Access your Xera admin section: `https://{your.domain}/{xera-directory}/a`.